ankitgit01/Satellite-based-property-valuation/README.md

 ## 📌 Notes

 - This repository focuses on **reproducibility**
-- Large datasets are intentionally excluded
+- Large datasets (test2_images and train_images folder) are intentionally excluded
 - Suitable for academic projects and ML portfolios

 ---

-## 📬 Author

-Developed as part of an applied machine learning project on **multimodal regression for real-world valuation problems**.